Newsroom

 Ulalia Woodside Lee Executive Director, The Nature Conservancy Hawai‘i and Palmyra

-The nine birds were all hatched and hand-reared in a quarantined facility at Sedgwick County Zoo.
+The chicks were hatched in various zoos and facilities and then all nine birds were hand-reared in a quarantined facility at Sedgwick County Zoo.
 They received round-the-clock care and feeding as they grew from hatchlings weighing no more than a pencil to maturing, flighted birds ready for rewilding.
 Additional chicks will be sent to Palmyra annually until a target number of breeding pairs are successfully established in the wild.

 “We still have some years to go until sihek establish a self-sustaining population, but this is an amazing milestone, and other success stories show us that it is possible,” says Caitlin Andrews, PhD, Bird Conservation Scientist with TNC and Zoological Society of London.